 The ore bodies will be mined one after the other, beginning with 5034, followed by Hearne and then Tuzo.
-After the kimberlite has been removed from the 5034 and Hearne deposits, the pits that have been left will be start to be backfilled.
-Mine rock that has been dug from the Tuzo Pit will be dumped into the 5034 Pit, and processed kimberlite from the processing plant will be used to fill the Hearne Pit.
+After the kimberlite has been removed from the 5034 and Hearne deposits, the pits that have been left will start to be backfilled.
+Mine rock that has been dug from the Tuzo Pit will be dumped into the 5034 Pit, and processed kimberlite from the processing plant will be used to partly fill the 5034 and Hearne Pits.